samhaswon/skin_segmentation/README.md

 Other error sources are related to the limited spatial context available to CNNs.
-For more ambiguous cases or where broader scene understanding is necessary, transformer-based architectures may offer a marginal improvement, but gains are likely small compared to the challenge posed by inherently ambiguous boundaries.
+For more ambiguous cases or where broader scene understanding is necessary, transformer-based architectures offer a marginal improvement, but gains are relatively small compared to the challenge posed by inherently ambiguous boundaries.

+It is possible that larger transformer-based models can perform better (e.g., the larger BiRefNet models), but gains are likely to be small.
+Excluding transparent occlusion, which is comparatively underrepresented, U<sup>2</sup>Net and BiRefNet perform somewhat comparably on this task both quantitatively and qualitatively.
+Outside more difficult areas of an image, the difference between the two is primarily a matter of precision.